Is Your Social Security Number for Sale on the Dark Web? What To Do if Your Personal Information Is Compromised

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 The secrecy provided by multiple layers of encryption makes the dark web a favored forum for illicit commerce for fraudsters to sell personal information, including Social Security numbers (SSNs), complete personal profiles, and medical records.
+The good news is that there are safe and effective ways to determine whether your SSN exists on the dark web.

 In this article